Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

 generated, say through the use of a simulator or engine such as Unity.
-By generating hundreds of thousands of simulations of the environment within Unity, we can learn policies for very complex environments (a complex environment is one where the number of observations an Agent perceives and the number of actions they can take are large).
+By generating hundreds of thousands of simulations of the environment within Unity, we can learn policies for very complex environments (a complex environment is one where the number of observations an agent perceives and the number of actions they can take are large).
 Many of the algorithms we provide in ML-Agents use some form of deep learning, built on top of the open-source library, [TensorFlow](Background-TensorFlow.md).